 Some strategies for developing debt collection processes based on analytics and data include:

-Strategy Optimization: Tracking borrowers’ real-time behavior across all channels helps create a completely personalized collections strategy and framework.
-Lenders can explore advanced debt collections software solutions that use ML to understand how their borrowers react to the strategy and assess the difference that technology makes to their collections outcomes.
+- Strategy Optimization: Tracking borrowers’ real-time behavior across all channels helps create a completely personalized collections strategy and framework.
+Lenders can explore advanced debt recovery software solutions that use ML to understand how their borrowers react to the strategy and assess the difference that technology makes to their collections outcomes.

 Benefits of digital solutions

-When a leading fintech using Credgenics Collections Analytics tweaked its strategy and adopted a holistic, data-driven approach which resulted in 70% of the recovery amount collected within the first week, 25% reduction in time to collect, and 16% reduction in human calling efforts.
+When a leading fintech using Credgenics Collections Analytics in loan collections tweaked its strategy and adopted a holistic, data-driven approach which resulted in 70% of the recovery amount collected within the first week, 25% reduction in time to collect, and 16% reduction in human calling efforts.

-The adoption of advanced debt collections software has delivered higher recoveries, lower cost of collections, enhanced collection efficiencies, lower churn across digital channels, faster collections, and higher productivity of calling resources.
-Therefore, it is imperative for banks, NBFCs, and FinTech lenders to explore and adopt emerging best practices in AI, digital technology and advanced analytics.
+The adoption of advanced digital solutions has delivered higher recoveries, lower cost of collections, enhanced collection efficiencies, lower churn across digital channels, faster collections, and higher productivity of calling resources.
+Therefore, it is imperative for banks, NBFCs, and FinTech lenders to explore and adopt emerging best practices in digital technology and advanced analytics.
 This progressive and innovation-led transformation will help them stay ahead of the curve, establish new benchmarks in customer service, and raise their profitability.